nonso-uj/Xavier-Institute/README.md

 # Xavier-Institute
-A student management system built with flask, jQuery, MySQL, JavaScript, HTML and CSS
+A student management system built with flask, jQuery, Postgresql, JavaScript, HTML and CSS